Diseases & Conditions

 - Some rare connective tissue disorders

 One or more of the following tools may be used to diagnose emphysema:

-Treatment methods vary based on your unique situation, but the most important treatment typically is quitting smoking.
-Using a combination of cessation techniques—such as support groups, nicotine patches or replacement drugs, counseling and relapse prevention—usually brings about the most positive results.
+Treatment methods vary based on the unique situation, but the most important treatment typically is quitting smoking.
+Using a combination of cessation techniques—such as support groups, nicotine patches or replacement drugs, counseling, and relapse prevention—usually brings about the most positive results.

 Other treatments include:

 - Bronchodilators, a class of drugs that are either inhaled as a spray or taken as a pill, help open airways and allow for easier breathing

 - Surgery may involve removing small parts of damaged lung tissue or, in the most severe cases, lung transplantation

 - Bronchial valves decrease the size of overly inflated lungs